Why is my baby large?

-More than 9 out of 10 babies born at term (37 to 40 weeks) weigh between 2.5kg and 4.5kg.
+However, more than 9 out of 10 babies born at term (37 to 40 weeks) weigh between 2.5kg and 4.5kg.

 How is a baby's size measured?

-An ultrasound can also give health professionals an idea of how big your baby is likely to be, but it's not very accurate.
+An ultrasound scan can also give your doctor or midwife an idea of how big your baby is likely to be.
+However, it's often not very accurate.

 - being overdue by more than 2 weeks

-There is a link between fetal macrosomia and shoulder dystocia.
-Shoulder dystocia occurs during a vaginal birth when the baby's head has been born, but one of the shoulders becomes stuck behind the mother's pelvic bone.
-The baby's shoulders need to be released quickly so the baby's body can also be born, and they can start breathing.
+Shoulder dystocia can occur during a vaginal birth.
+It's when the baby's head has been born, but one of their shoulders becomes stuck behind your pelvic bone.
+Your baby's shoulders need to be released quickly so that their body can also be born.
+This also lets them start breathing.

 Shoulder dystocia can happen during any birth.
 At least half of all babies who experience shoulder dystocia at birth weigh less than 4kg.